frutiger/bdemeta/README.md

 For each `PkgConfig`-type dependency, `bdemeta` generates a CMake interface target consisting of the discovered include directories, compile options and link libraries.

+## Running Tests

+The `runtests` subcommand is provided as a helper utility to iterate through multiple test drivers in parallel supporting BDE-style test case status codes.
+In particular, each driver takes the test case number to run as the first command-line argument and exits with `0` upon success, `-1` if there is no such test case and greater than `0` upon failure.

+By default, test drivers are executed by the system.
+If a custom executor is specified with the `-e` flag, that is invoked instead, supplying the test driver and test case as trailing arguments.
+The status codes from the custom executor must match the rules described in the previous paragraph.

 ## License